WWUZ

-WWUZ is a classic rock formatted broadcast radio station licensed to Bowling Green, Virginia, serving Metro Fredericksburg.
-WWUZ is owned and operated by Alpha Media LLC, through licensee Alpha Media Licensee LLC.
+WWUZ (96.9 FM "96.9 The Rock") is a classic rock formatted broadcast radio station licensed to Bowling Green, Virginia, serving Metro Fredericksburg.
+WWUZ is owned and operated by Connoisseur Media, through licensee Alpha Media Licensee LLC.

 History

-The station first took the callsign WLMN on August 23, 1991 and changed it to WWUZ on August 10, 1998.
+The station first took the callsign WLMN on August 23, 1991, and changed it to WWUZ on August 10, 1998.

-WWUZ officially launched in October 1998 with a Classic rock format.
-In April 2000, the station switched to Classic Hits, branded as "96.9 the Rock".
-In February 2002, WWUZ changed back to its Classic Rock format, branded as "Classic Rock 96.9".
-On March 15, 2012, WWUZ changed its branding to "96.9 the Rock", but kept the Classic Rock format.
+WWUZ officially launched in October 1998 with a classic rock format.
+In April 2000, the station switched to classic hits, branded as "96.9 the Rock".
+In February 2002, WWUZ changed back to its classic rock format, branded as "Classic Rock 96.9".
+On March 15, 2012, WWUZ changed its branding to "96.9 the Rock", but kept the classic rock format.

-WWUZ was mentioned in the 15th episode of The Sopranos 6th season.
+WWUZ was mentioned in the 15th episode of the 6th season of The Sopranos.

-On January 23, 2015, Alpha Media "entered into a definitive agreement" to purchase WWUZ and sister stations WFLS-FM, WNTX, WVBX from Free Lance-Star License, Inc. for an unknown sum.
-The purchase was consummated on May 1, 2015, at a price of $8.1 million.
+On January 23, 2015, Alpha Media "entered into a definitive agreement" to purchase WWUZ and sister stations WFLS-FM, WNTX, WVBX from Free Lance-Star License, Inc. The purchase was consummated on May 1, 2015, at a price of $8.1 million.
+Alpha Media merged with Connoisseur Media on September 4, 2025.